-Now only in its 3rd year, the New Product & Technology Awards has received entries from hundreds of companies and organizations across the United States.
-Winners in the 2009 and 2010 competitions included: Area Agencies on Aging; Blue Cross and Blue Shield Plans; Cardiocom; Cognifit; Dakim; e-Care Diary; GlynnDevins; The Hartford; Medicare Health Plans; Minnesota Board on Aging; National Institute on Aging; NavGate Technologies; Retirement Communities; SeniorNavigator; Touchtown; and WellAWARE Systems.
+Now entering its 7th year, the New Product & Technology Awards has received entries from hundreds of companies and organizations across the United States.
+Winners in recent competitions have included: Area Agencies on Aging; Blue Cross and Blue Shield Plans; Cardiocom; Cognifit; Dakim; e-Care Diary; GlynnDevins; The Hartford; Medicare Health Plans; Minnesota Board on Aging; National Institute on Aging; NavGate Technologies; Retirement Communities; SeniorNavigator; Touchtown; and WellAWARE Systems.

-- Entry divisions have been added for 2011.
+- The 2017 awards have expanded significantly—there are 58 categories and 15 divisions for this year’s competition.
 Awards will be given by Category and by Division.
 For example, community/nonprofit organizations that enter their websites will only compete with websites submitted by other community/non-profit groups.

 How are the entries judged?

 Entries will be judged by Division and Category.
 Using a rating scale of 1 to 100, a panel of national experts in these fields will review the entries based on judging criteria.
 Judges’ scores will be totaled and averaged.
 Gold, Silver, Bronze, and Merit certificates will be awarded by Division and Category based on these average scores.

 Not all entries receive awards — only entries that achieve a minimum point total from the judges’ averaged scores will receive Gold, Silver, Bronze, Merit recognition.
 All judges’ decision are final.

 What do I receive if I win an award?